 I was pleased to discover that – for most German-language foundries – type specimen catalogues published before the First World War were cumulative.
 By this I mean that, once a typeface was added to a company’s product portfolio, it was not removed.
 Many mid nineteenth-century display typefaces had no names at all – not even descriptive ones akin to ‘wide gothic’ or ‘shaded sans’.
 Occasionally, an anonymous type was given a name later in its life, or a name might change over time.
 Several sizes of unnamed display or ‘decorative types’ (Zierschriften) might be merged together into a family, too, but the internal company product numbers for each size of type would almost always stay the same, even over decades.
 It is common to find typefaces with several different product-number ranges among their sizes.
 In many cases, this indicates that a pre-existing size range was expanded later on.

-With these methods, I catalogued the nineteenth and early twentieth-century sans serif typefaces sold by fifty-six German-speaking foundries.
+With these methods, I catalogued the nineteenth and early twentieth-century sans serif typefaces sold by fifty-seven German-speaking foundries.
 A list of those foundries follows at the end of this report.

 Above: Two sizes of the Longina typeface, as seen in the 1902 E.J.
 Genzsch catalogue.
 Genzsch & Heyse called this design Longina, too, but the design did not originate with the Genzsch foundries.
 In fact, I have found no German foundry who took credit for it.
 The design may have originated in Britain, France, or the United States instead, before being imported (or electrotyped illicitly) by German firms.
 D. Stempel AG sold the design under the name Schmale enge Grotesk.
 As Schmale Grotesque/Schmale Grotesk, the design was sold by the Aktiengesellschaft für Schriftgießerei und Maschinenbau in Offenbach and Emil Gursch of Berlin.
 Krebs and Ludwig & Mayer at Frankfurt, as well as A. Numrich at Leipzig and Poppelbaum at Vienna, sold it as Schmale Steinschrift.
 Under the simpler name ‘Steinschrift,’ this typeface was distributed by the Emil Berger foundry in Leipzig and also by the Schriftgiesserei Bern.